 Tuition & Payment

-Experiencing Piano for Kids Level 1 Online - $240 must register by September 1st.
+Experiencing Piano for Kids Level 1 Online - $240 - Deadline to register extended to September 4!

 *There are no sibling discounts for this course.